-Overloading your tires can cause overheating as a result of too much friction.
+- Overloading your tires can cause overheating as a result of too much friction.
 You could have an air-out and a serious accident.
-See "Loading Your Vehicle" in the Index.

-- Underinflated tires pose the same danger as overloaded tires.
+See Loading Your Vehicle on page 4-30. - Underinflated tires pose the same danger as overloaded tires.
 The resulting accident could cause serious injury.
 Check all tires frequently to maintain the recommended pressure.
-Tire pressure should be checked when your tires are cold. - Overinflated tires are more likely to be cut, punctured or broken by a sudden impact - such as when you hit a pothole.
+Tire pressure should be checked when your tires are cold.
+See Inflation - Tire Pressure on page 5-52.

+- Overinflated tires are more likely to be cut, punctured or broken by a sudden impact - such as when you hit a pothole.
 Keep tires at the recommended pressure. - Worn, old tires can cause accidents.
 If your tread is badly worn, or if your tires have been damaged, replace them.

-Tire Sidewall Labeling
+Tire Sidewall Labelling

 Useful information about a tire is molded into its sidewall.
-The examples below show a typical passenger car tire and a compact spare tire sidewall.
+The examples below show a typical passenger vehicle tire and a compact spare tire sidewall.

-Passenger Car Tire Example
+Passenger (P-Metric) Tire Example

-- (A) Tire Size: The tire size code is a combination of letters and numbers used to define a particular tire's width, height, aspect ratio, construction type and service description.
-See the "Tire Size" illustration later in this section for more detail. - (B) Tire Performance Criteria Specification (TPC Spec): Original equipment tires designed to GM's specific tire performance criteria have a TPC specification code molded onto the sidewall.
-GM's TPC specifications meet or exceed all federal safety guidelines. - (C) Department of Transportation (DOT): The Department of Transportation (DOT) code indicates that the tire is in compliance with the U.S. Department of Transportation Motor Vehicle Safety Standards. - (D) Tire Identification Number (TIN): The letters and numbers following DOT code are the Tire Identification Number (TIN).
+(A) Tire Size: The tire size is a combination of letters and numbers used to define a particular tire's width, height, aspect ratio, construction type and service description.
+See the "Tire Size" illustration later in this section for more detail.

+(B) TPC Spec (Tire Performance Criteria

+Specification): Original equipment tires designed to GM's specific tire performance criteria have a TPC specification code molded onto the sidewall.
+GM's TPC specifications meet or exceed all federal safety guidelines.

+(C) DOT (Department of Transportation): The Department of Transportation (DOT) code indicates that the tire is in compliance with the U.S. Department of Transportation Motor Vehicle Safety Standards.

+(D) Tire Identification Number (TIN): The letters and numbers following DOT (Department of Transportation) code is the Tire Identification Number (TIN).
 The TIN shows the manufacturer and plant code, tire size, and date the tire was manufactured.
 The TIN is molded onto both sides of the tire, although only one side may have the date of manufacture.

-- (E) Tire Ply Material: The type of cord and number of plies in the sidewall and under the tread. - (F) Uniform Tire Quality Grading (UTQG): Tire manufacturers are required to grade tires based on three performance factors: treadwear, traction and temperature resistance.
-For more information see Uniform Tire Quality Grading on page 5-63. - (G) Maximum Cold Inflation Load Limit: Maximum load that can be carried and the maximum pressure needed to support that load.
-For more information on recommended tire pressure see Inflation Tire Pressure on page 5-58 and Loading Your Vehicle on page 4-35.
+(E) Tire Ply Material: The type of cord and number of plies in the sidewall and under the tread.

+(F) Uniform Tire Quality Grading (UTQG): Tire manufacturers are required to grade tires based on three performance factors: treadwear, traction and temperature resistance.
+For more information see Uniform Tire Quality Grading on page 5-56.

+(G) Maximum Cold Inflation Load Limit: Maximum load that can be carried and the maximum pressure needed to support that load.